Below are several useful links to resources about MSG benefits, the role of glutamate in food and in the human body, as well as background on umami.

 Glutamate and Monosodium Glutamate: Examining the Myths

-This review examines the scientific research conducted on glutamate and MSG.
+This review examines the scientific research refuting 3 common myths about MSG.

 Umami Information Center (UIC)